localhost8080/roman-numerals/README.md

 One to validate the roman numeral contains only MCDLXV or I characters.
 One to validate that the int is < max val (default 3999) and is infact an int.

-### Notes
-Code includes try / catch loops with exception handling While loops
-Foreach loops
-Arrays
-Variables
-Switch statements
-Oo things (eg data available within the scope of the class, though doesnt have any private methods etc)
+## Build Process

+Build / testing process

 I have included some phpunit tests (though they arent extensive, but demonstrate a few tests for each of the methods in the class implementation, including testing for expected exceptions)

-Builds / tests were performed on (travis-ci)[https://travis-ci.org/localhost8080/roman-numerals]
+Builds / tests were performed on [travis-ci](https://travis-ci.org/localhost8080/roman-numerals)

-Using php-unit and tested with phpcs using a modified version of the wordpress coding standard (though the project doesnt use wordpress itsself)
+Using [php-unit](http://phpunit.de/) and tested with [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) using a modified version of the [wordpress coding standard](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) (though the project doesnt use wordpress itsself)

-Version control system used was git on (github)[https://github.com/localhost8080/roman-numerals]
+Version control system used was git on [github](https://github.com/localhost8080/roman-numerals)

 Initial development and testing was performed on a centos 6 virtualbox with php 5.4 and apache and phpunit